MATCH

 THE RESIDENCY PRODUCER AND HOST: La Escocesa (Barcelona, Spain)

 La Escocesa is an artist-led contemporary visual arts organisation and residency space managed collectively through the artists’ association ‘Associació d’Idees EMA’.
-La Escocesa focus on supporting artists and cultural agents, offering workspaces and resources for the development of their projects.
-As a space inhabited by the artistic community, La Escocesa focus not only on the production and creation of works, but also on the common generation of knowledge, networks of care and new ways of building and practising cultural institutions.
-The associative nature of the centre enables the active participation of the artists, generating an horizontal collective structure through which the centre is managed.
+It supports artists and cultural agents, offering workspaces and resources for the development of their projects.
+As a space inhabited by the artistic community, La Escocesa focuses not only on the production and creation of works, but also on the common generation of knowledge, networks of care and new ways of building and practising cultural institutions.

 https://laescocesa.org/en | Instagram | Facebook